krunker-india/PUBobot-ki/README.md

 3. Invite your bot to the desired server.
 4. Type '!enable_pickups' on the desired channel.

+# Getting help
+You can find help or test the bot on the Pubobot developement server: https://discord.gg/rjNt9nC

 # Credits
 Developer: Leshka.
-You can contact me via e-mail leshkajm@ya.ru, or pm 'Leshaka' on irc.quakenet.org server.
+You can contact me via e-mail leshkajm@ya.ru, on discord (Leshaka#8570) or pm 'Leshaka' on irc.quakenet.org server.
 Help: #warsow.pickup admin team.
 Special thanks to Mute and Perrina.

 # License